Elizabeth-Martin2/fundamentals-data-viz/final-project-analysis.md

 Findings: As a part of this process, I am thinking now it would be helpful to perform a similar analysis from Goal 1 but applied to age & gender

+## Week 3 Discussion - Evaluation

+- The target question you want to answer: Do these visualizations provide a clear and intuitive way to explore the traffic stop data?
+- The people you would recruit to answer that question: I think you would want a mixed group of people to answer these questions.
+On one side you would want police administration to review the visualizations because they are very familiar with the scenarios and could use this tool to coach their officers.
+It would also be helpful to have inexperienced people reviewing the visualizations because they could give you a fresh perspective and insight to the clarity of the tool.
+- The kind of measures you would use to answer your question & what these measures would tell you about the core question: insight depth - I would like to first see what people thought before using my visualizations, then observe them as they interact with them and have them talk about their findings.
+I think this would tell me if this was a valuable learning tool
+- The approach you will use to answer that question: The approach I would take would be a formal experiment so I could hear what users were thinking and see how they are interacting with the visualizations
+- How would you instantiate those methods
+- WHat criteria would you use to indicate that your visualization was successful: The goal of these visualizations is to teach and show that police officers have a long way to go before everyone is treated equally without bias.
+This is why I would want to ask people some questions before using the tool to assess their knowledge, then again after using the tool to see what they learned.
+If their answers have changed, they've learned something.
+If their answers reflect the findings from the data, that would be a successful indicator.

 ## Sources